 If you’re a regular yeast infection-getter, coconut oil might not be the best option for you.
 Anything that can disrupt your pH balance is not ideal for Yeast Queens.

 For the most part, you probably won’t have an issue with coconut oil as it is pretty mild.
-This author bakes bread on the reg and I’ve never had a problem with coconut oil.
+This author bakes bread on the reg, and I’ve never had a problem with coconut oil.

 While coconut oil is the slipperiest of the slidiest lubricants, it is not always a good choice.
-If you’re using latex or polyisoprene condoms as a form of protection against STIs and/or pregnancy, you’ll want to steer clear of all oil-based lubes (such as vitamin E oil, almond oil, olive oil, etc.)
+If you’re using latex or polyisoprene condoms as a form of protection against STIs and pregnancy, you’ll want to steer clear of all oil-based lubes (such as vitamin E oil, almond oil, olive oil, etc.)

-You might be saying: Awwww.
+You might be saying: Awwwww.
 Bummer.
-WHY?!
+Why?!

-If you’re using condoms, stick with a water-based or silicone based lube.
+If you’re using condoms, stick with a water-based or silicone-based lube.

 Another time coco is no-no (we’re not going to stop this rhyming bit) is when you’re using silicone toys (such as your Le Wand Massager).

 If you want to use an oil-based lube with your favorite silicone toys, be sure to wash them thoroughly with soap and water AS SOON as you’re finished using them.
 If your toy is made from glass or stainless steel, use as much as oil-based lube as you want.
 It won’t harm them!